Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Setup

 and for any $i \in [n]$ such that $g=\gamma(G_i^{z})$, $f(g) := \mathbb{E}[\widetilde Y_i(0,z_{-i})]$ is unit independent. \end{assumption}

-The NI assumption is a restriction to the potential outcomes in the spirit of the constant treatment response assumption of \citet{manski2013identification}.
-Without loss of generality, it postulates that the labelled subgraph centered at $i$ with radius $m_i$ are sufficient to determine the potential outcomes.
-Indeed we can define
+Assumption \ref{Neigh_inter} is a restriction to the potential outcomes in the spirit of the constant treatment response assumption of \citet{manski2013identification}.
+Without loss of generality, it postulates that the labeled subgraph centered on $i$ with radius $m_i$ is sufficient to determine potential outcomes.
+Throughout the paper, we have